Help working taxpayers get the EITC they've earned. Here, you will find best practices from some of our partners

 - Sponsor or participate in virtual or face-to-face financial fitness fairs

-Best practices from educational institution partners:
+Best practices from educational institution partners

 - Feature EITC information on school’s financial aid website